WordPress/gutenberg/docs/how-to-guides/platform/custom-block-editor/README.md

 ## Code Syntax

 Code snippets are provided using JSX syntax.
 Note it is not required to use JSX to create blocks or extend the editor, you can use plain JavaScript.
-However, once familiar with JSX, developers find it is easier to read and write, thus most code examples you'll find use that syntax.
+However, once familiar with JSX, many developers tend find it is easier to read and write, thus most code examples you'll find use that syntax.

 -   [Start custom block editor tutorial](/docs/reference-guides/platform/custom-block-editor/tutorial.md)